1998 Winter Olympics: Ice hockey

 The ice hockey matches took place at two purpose-built arenas in Nagano City, Big Hat and Aqua Wing Arena.
-The ice hockey events were significant for two reasons: the first Olympic ice hockey tournament for women and the participation of players from the NHL.
-The Czech Republic defeated Russia in the gold medal game for the men's final, and Americans defeated Canadians in the gold medal game for the women's final.
+The ice hockey events were significant for two reasons: the first Olympic ice hockey tournament for women and the participation of players from the NHL, which scheduled its first ever mid-season break.
+The Czech Republic defeated Russia in the gold medal game for the men's title, and the United States defeated Canada in the gold medal game for the women's title.

 The men's competition began on 7 February with eight teams playing in two groups of four, Group A and B, with each team playing three games.
 The winners of these two groups, Kazakhstan and Belarus, advanced to join Groups C and D, composed of the six highest ranked men's national ice hockey teams in the world.
-Russia, Czech Republic, and Finland were joined by Kazakhstan in Group C; Canada, Sweden, and USA were joined by Belarus in Group D. On 22 February, with 10,010 spectators in attendance at Big Hat, the Czech Republic defeated Russia in the gold medal game for the men's final, 1–0, with the lone goal of the match scored with 12 minutes remaining.
+Russia, Czech Republic, and Finland were joined by Kazakhstan in Group C; Canada, Sweden, and the United States were joined by Belarus in Group D. On 22 February, with 10,010 spectators in attendance at Big Hat, the Czech Republic defeated Russia in the gold medal game, 1–0, with the lone goal of the match scored with 12 minutes remaining.
 Finland defeated Canada for the bronze medal by a score of 3–2.

 The first women's ice hockey world championship, a biennial tournament, took place in 1990.
 Discussions to include women's ice hockey at the 1998 games began in 1992, and it was decided to include them in the program in 1993.
 The tournament included six teams playing in a one-group round-robin tournament.
 The top two team advanced to the gold medal game, and the teams ranked third and fourth played in the bronze medal match.
 The favorites were the Canadians, who had won the three previous world championships, with the Americans finishing second each time.
 In the round-robin tournament, the Americans finished first, with the Canadians second.
-In the last round-robin game, the Americans handily defeated the Canadians, 7–4, with the two teams scoring nine goals in the third period.
-In the gold medal match, with 8,626 fans in attendance at Big Hat, the Americans defeated the Canadians 3–1.
+In the last round-robin game, the United States handily defeated Canada, 7–4, with the two teams scoring nine goals in the third period.
+In the gold medal match, with 8,626 fans in attendance at Big Hat, the U.S. again defeated Canada, 3–1.
 Team Finland defeated Team China 4–1 for the bronze medal.